What is 'broadband only'?

 Not always.
 The choice on offer for broadband only packages is far smaller than for those with a landline.
 Therefore, you may not be getting the cheapest package on the market, even though you are paying for one less service.
 However, this doesn't mean you can't find cheap broadband without a landline.

 Finding the best broadband only deals

 For the most part, broadband will be sold along with phone line rental.
 This is because, for the most part, your broadband and phone will use the same physical (phone) line to work.
 As such, getting the two services together is a pretty sensible idea, both in terms of convenience and cost - if you're going to need the line to connect your broadband anyway, you may as well take the phone since it's often bundled in at little to no extra cost.
-However nowadays, with people relying more and more on mobiles to make their calls rather than using a landline, there's more of a call for broadband only packages as well as deals for broadband without a landline.
+These days, with people relying more and more on mobiles to make their calls, there's more of a call for broadband only packages as well as deals for broadband without a landline.

 There are only a couple of providers offering broadband only packages at the moment, the biggest being Virgin Media who offer cable broadband, rather than conventional DSL broadband.
 In order to get Virgin's cable broadband you'll need to live in an area with cable connection - which is currently around 50% of the country.
 Others, including smaller supplier Relish, offer mobile broadband, which also doesn't require a phone line.